dane-anderson/ai-toolbox/README.md

 ![AI Toolbox Demo](toolboxdemo.gif)
 ---
  ## 🧠 What It Does

 AI Toolbox is a Streamlit app powered by OpenAI that helps developers:

 - 🐞 Debug code instantly
-- 🧠 Break down complex logic step-by-step
+- 💻 Break down complex logic step-by-step
 - ✨ Turn rough ideas into strong AI prompts
+- 🧪 Generate smart test cases (including edge and failure cases)
 ---

 ## ⚙️ Built With